 Though I am writing this month’s Goddess Speak from an area of spectacular beauty, last night I was momentarily surrounded by a group of people who triggered off paralyzing feelings of “less than” in me.
 It’s been a long time since I felt that way and it was enormously painful.
 I’ve been in the work for over 40 years and know exactly what familial programming this is rooted in.
 I also know in my heart, my head, and my soul that I am not less than and that there is nothing wrong with me.
 I went down to the gazebo alongside the brook, put my face on this jagged, hurting piece, hugged her into me, and found myself sharply aware of my otherness.
 I missed my friends.
 I missed my circle of soul sisters I love beyond all reason.
 Every time I get together with them I am seen, I am heard, I am understood, and I am loved for who and what I am, warts and all.

 When the inner treasure that is yours, that each of us was born with, pales in comparison to another’s externals, it’s because ego is serving an external image rather than the internal truth.
-I think of ego as the sacred masculine; I think of soul as the sacred feminine.
+If I get to be part o I think of ego as the sacred masculine; I think of soul as the sacred feminine.
 The healthy ego serves the soul, not as slave but as compliment, in the exact same way the God serves the Goddess in the craft.
 She is the law, He is the right arm of the law, and the only law is love.
 Being a conscious human being is not about destroying ego, it’s about right use of ego.

 For me right use of ego became a definite possibility when I started healing and rebuilding my self-esteem using affirmations.
 In the first “Nature of Personal Reality,” class I took back in the 80’s, the teacher explained that the point of the affirmations was to remove our self-esteem from the invalidating paradigm.
 We are programmed to judge ourselves against externals, arbitrary social ideals — cultural, educational, and beauty — to determine our self-worth.
 He insisted that our affirmations include the following: I am beautiful, sensual, intelligent, and powerful.
 The first time I did affirmations, the sun rose in my chest; and as I listened to the rest of the students in the class I gut knew each of them to be beautiful, sensual, intelligent, and powerful.
 No one was more, no one was less; we were all equally radiant.
 It was an astounding moment.
 Acknowledging the soul truth in me allowed me to acknowledge the truth in others.
 I was devastated a few month later when I had a day my affirmations didn’t work.
 No matter what I did, I couldn’t get the feeling affirmations gave me.
 I remember thinking, “Oh, what’s the use it always comes back to this.”